pulp/pulp_installer/docs/customizing.md

   * It sets `content_origin`, which specifies the Pulp application's URL, to the FQDN (`hostname -a`) of the Pulp server (beginning with `https://`).
 Note that this setting is always required to be set by the user, although this example value (with variables in it) is suitable for most users.

 More information about `pulp_settings`
 * Please do not modify `/etc/pulp/settings.py` manually after install, because re-running the installer for upgrades / repairing Pulp will revert your changes.
-Please re-run the installer instead with your changes added to `pulp_settings`.
+  Please use `/etc/pulp/settings.local.py` to keep your local pulp settings or re-run the installer instead with your changes added to `pulp_settings`.
+  * List of available setting in [pulpcore docs](https://docs.pulpproject.org/pulpcore/configuration/settings.html) and format follows [dynaconf syntax](https://dynaconf.readthedocs.io/en/docs_223/guides/examples.html#py).
 * `pulp_settings` is used during both the installation process (it can cause errors at install time with incorrect values), and once pulp is installed.

 Explanation of plugin version compatibility with Pulpcore